datalakehouse/docs/docs/tools/cli/service/user.rst

 ``avn service user-delete``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Delete a service in a given DLH service.
+Delete a service in a given datalakehouse service.

 .. list-table::
   :header-rows: 1